rwest/scales-tuner/README.md

 - Hold/sampling window: place bricks by staying accurate or by completing a sampling window (mode-dependent).

 ## Getting started

+### Play Online
+Visit **[https://rwest.github.io/scales-tuner/](https://rwest.github.io/scales-tuner/)** to play immediately in your browser.

+### Run Locally
+1) Clone the repository: `git clone git@github.com:rwest/scales-tuner.git`
-1) Install dependencies: `npm install`
+2) Install dependencies: `npm install`
-2) Run the dev server: `npm run dev`
+3) Run the dev server: `npm run dev`
-3) Open the shown local URL in a desktop browser (Chrome recommended).
+4) Open the shown local URL in a desktop browser.
-4) Allow microphone access when prompted; audio input is required for gameplay.
+5) Allow microphone access when prompted; audio input is required for gameplay.

+#### Testing on iPhone with ngrok
+Microphone access requires HTTPS, so to test on an iPhone:

+1) Install [ngrok](https://ngrok.com/download) if you haven't already
+2) Start the dev server: `npm run dev` (note the port, typically 5173)
+3) In a new terminal, create an HTTPS tunnel: `ngrok http 5173`
+4) Copy the `https://` forwarding URL from ngrok's output
+5) Open that URL on your iPhone
+6) Allow microphone access when prompted

+Note: The free ngrok tier works fine for development testing.

 ## How to play
 - Choose a scale and optionally enable "Keep tower from collapsing" (applies to both modes).